 How can you make fluorescent light more natural?

-If you battle blurred visions, dizziness, or even fatigue at work, it’s time to transform the non-forgiving, fatigue-inducing lights in the office.
+If you are battling with blurry vision, dizziness, or even fatigue at work, it’s time to transform the unforgiving, uncomfortable lights in the office.

-Fortunately, that’s easy to do.
-And you can begin by installing affordable yet durable fluorescent light filters.
+Fortunately, the solutions are simple-You can start by installing affordable yet durable fluorescent light filters.

 When evaluating your options, find a cover/filter that:

-- Transforms lights from a narrow range of color spectrum to full-spectrum visible light
+• Transforms light from a narrow spectrum to full-spectrum visible light

 By removing glare, the fluorescent light filters help reduce eye strain, headaches, and fatigue.
-They then block any harmful UV radiation, preventing skin damage and fading of materials.
+They also block excessive and potentially harmful UV radiation, preventing skin damage and fading of materials.

-And by transforming lights with a limited color spectrum to white light, these filters help improve focus, moods and stabilize your sleep cycle.
+And by transforming lights with a limited color spectrum to full white light, these filters help improve focus, mood, and stabilization of sleep cycle.

 For best results, select filters that fit your existing fluorescents or LED lights.
-After all, fixtures flushed to the ceiling will require different covers than the standard 4 inches’ fluorescent bulbs.
+After all, fixtures flushed to the ceiling will require different covers than the standard 4 inch’ fluorescent bulbs’.

 Sources